pitastrudl/wekanwiki/OAuth2.md

 - [Auth0](https://github.com/wekan/wekan/wiki/OAuth2#auth0)
 - Google

+You can ask your identity provider (LDAP, SAML etc) do they support adding OAuth2 application like Wekan.

 ## Rocket.Chat providing OAuth2 login to Wekan

 Also, if you have Rocket.Chat using LDAP/SAML/Google/etc for logging into Rocket.Chat, then same users can login to Wekan when Rocket.Chat is providing OAuth2 login to Wekan.